franzbu/EnhancedSpaces.spoon/README.md

 ```

 Restart Hammerspoon and you are ready to go.
-You might additionally want to adjust the amount and names of your 'MSpaces' and the default mspace, see above.
+You might additionally want to adjust the amount and names of your 'mSpaces' and the default mSpace, see above.

-## MSpaces
+## mSpaces

-The default setup uses 'modifier1' and the keys 'a', 's', 'd', 'f', 'q', and 'w' to switch to MSpace left/right ('a', 's'), move window to MSpace left/right ('d', 'f'), move window to MSpace left/right and switch there ('q', 'w').
+The default setup uses 'modifier1' and the keys 'a', 's', 'd', 'f', 'q', and 'w' to switch to mSpace left/right ('a', 's'), move window to mSpace left/right ('d', 'f'), move window to mSpace left/right and switch there ('q', 'w').

-Now, by pressing 'modifierSwitchMS' and 'q', for instance, you move the active window from your current MSpace to the adjacent MSpace on the left and switch there.
+Now, by pressing 'modifierSwitchMS' and 'q', for instance, you move the active window from your current mSpace to the adjacent mSpace on the left and switch there.
 For moving the window without switching or switching without moving use the designated keyboard shortcuts.

 In case you would like to change the default modifier key and or some of the other keys that make up your keyboard shortcuts, you can add the following lines with the desired adjustments to 'init.lua':